deco3500/DJMZ/README.md

 | Zainab Alnaboud | 43131394       | Front-end Development, Design, Front-end testing |

 - **Debbie** will be in charge of team deliverables submission and sets agenda for group meetings.
 Will set up the development environment for the team and assist in member issues.
 Represents the team when communicating with tutors/lecturer.
 Secondary back-end developer specializing on the spatial functions in the project.
 - **Miral** will keep track of team deliverable due dates and follows up with individual tasks assigned to each member.
+- **Jin** will focus on the content on the web application and participate on the back-end development.
+Also will give out help on front-end developement as well.

 # Communications:
 - **Github** -  File sharing, group submissions, code sharing